airbytehq/airbyte/docs/operator-guides/upgrading-airbyte.md

 2. If you are running Airbyte from downloaded `docker-compose.yaml` and `.env` files without a GitHub repo, run `wget -N https://raw.githubusercontent.com/airbytehq/airbyte/v0.32.0-alpha-patch-1/{.env,docker-compose.yaml}` to pull this version and overwrite both files.

-If you use custom connectors, this upgrade requires your all of your connector specs to be retrievable from the node running Airbyte, or Airbyte will fail on startup.
+If you use custom connectors, this upgrade requires all of your connector specs to be retrievable from the node running Airbyte, or Airbyte will fail on startup.
 If the specs are not retrievable, you need to fix this before proceeding.
 Alternatively, you could delete the custom connector definitions from Airbyte upon upgrade by setting the `VERSION_0_32_0_FORCE_UPGRADE` environment variable to true.
 This will cause the server to delete any connectors for which specs cannot be retrieved, as well as any connections built on top of them.

 ## Upgrading on Docker